How to build relationships between content-types? #1

 Stories as the type of source you want to use.
 To only show content entries from the Authors folder we will configure the Path to folder of stories with

 authors/.
+Make sure to select Use UID instead of ID otherwise you would end up with the numeric ID rather than the UID.
 Do not forget to press Save Schema at the top right corner to save your content-type schema.

 Choose your Author